ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     Note that the current implementation of the parser for B-field on particles is applied in cartesian co-ordinates as a function of (x,y,z) even for RZ.
     To apply a series of plasma lenses, use the option ``repeated_plasma_lens``.
-This option requires the following parameters,
-    ``repeated_plasma_lens_period``, the period length of the repeat, a single float number, ``repeated_plasma_lens_starts``, the start of each lens relative to the period, an array of floats, ``repeated_plasma_lens_lengths``, the length of each lens, an array of floats,
+This option requires the following parameters, in the lab frame, ``repeated_plasma_lens_period``, the period length of the repeat, a single float number, ``repeated_plasma_lens_starts``, the start of each lens relative to the period, an array of floats, ``repeated_plasma_lens_lengths``, the length of each lens, an array of floats,